OMR-PRAIG-UA-ES/kernpy/docs/index.md

-# pyKern
+# kernpy

-This site contains the documentation for the `pyKern` package.
+This site contains the documentation for the `kernpy` package.

-`pyKern` is a python package that provides utilities for working with **kern and **mens data.
+`kernpy` is a python package that provides utilities for working with **kern and **mens data.

-## pyKern documentation contents
+## kernpy documentation contents

 1. [Get started](get-started.md)
 2. [How-To Guides](how-to-guides.md)